 It was in Oxford, in 1883, that a group of interested people met to discuss ways university men could contribute more to poorer sections of society resulting in Toynbee Hall being set up in the East End in 1884 (Toynbee was a tutor at Balliol).
 This was a residence or ‘settlement’ for university men, who would engage in activities (clubs, classes etc.) with local people.
 The idea spread to other cities and by 1900 there were 33 in existence.
 In addition universities sought ways to provide education for those who were not full-time students.

 The notion of a University Extension Society was a feature of this movement.
 Again, the principle was that universities should reach out into society instead of simply expecting people to come to them.
 In the course of time, however, these societies became more a vehicle for those who wanted to continue to learn in later life, often people with some background in higher education who wanted to maintain intellectual interests.

-Southport University Extension Society (SUES) was itself founded, in 1896, at the outset of the University Extension movement when many towns in Britain had similar organisations.
-The link with Liverpool University has always been a strong feature of its organisation and in the course of its history SUES has carried out a range of educational activities, including courses and lectures and visits.
+Southport University Extension Society (SUES) was itself founded, in 1896, at the outset of the University Extension movement when many towns in Britain had similar organisations, The link with The University of Liverpool has always been a strong feature of its organisation and in the course of its history SUES has carried out a range of educational activities, including courses and lectures and visits.

 One by one most university extension societies have faded out, partly because other agencies offered alternative arrangements.
 At the same time, many universities themselves have made outreach part of their central organisation.
 In the United Kingdom, some universities work together on this endeavour through the Universities Association for Lifelong Learning (UALL) while the Age-Friendly University (AFU) approach is a more recently established movement incorporating universities across North America.
 Meanwhile, the Open University continues to meet the needs for a more structured and certificated approach to learning beyond the normal university experience and organisations such as the University of the Third Age (U3A) provide leaning that is more social and less academic in nature.